Neuropathy pain is an annoying pain. It’s sharp, throbbing, burning pain making the affected

 like anticonvulsants and antidepressants and opioids to control

-neuropathic pain as they are the most universally
+neuropathic pain since they are the most commonly

 prescribed ones.
 (1) Some patients react positively.